 You are here

 The Public Health Law Center is an experienced legal technical assistance provider with a track record of success in using law and policy to improve public health.
-The Center contracts with state and local health departments, foundations, and other organizations to create resources specific to the laws of certain states regarding healthy eating, active living and/or tobacco control.
+The Center contracts with state and local health departments, foundations, and other organizations to create resources specific to the laws of certain states regarding healthy eating, active living and/or commercial tobacco control.

 The Center also conducts 50-state reviews of healthy eating/active living/tobacco control laws in certain subject areas.
 These 50-state reviews can be found in the subject area pages (Child Care, Bicycling and Walking, etc.).

 The Public Health Law Center provides a range of legal technical assistance for the Kansas Health Foundation, a private philanthropy dedicated to improving the health of all Kansans.
 The Center is focusing its efforts on three large Foundation initiatives: the Healthy Communities Initiative, the Statewide Partnerships for a Healthier Kansas Initiative, and the Tobacco Free Kansas Coalition.

 The Center supports the Statewide Health Improvement Program (SHIP), a cornerstone of Minnesota’s Vision for a Better State of Health.
 Our legal and policy experts helped Minnesota communities and public health professionals analyze, develop and adopt legal and policy measures that promote healthy eating and physical activity, from school wellness, shared use of school property, Safe Routes to School, Complete Streets, worksite wellness, community resolutions, and community and school gardens.